AleXa: 2022–2024: "Tattoo", American Song Contest, tours across the United States, Girls Gone Vogue, "Juliet"

-In April 2023, Seri signed with Eshy Gazit's label Intertwine for her U.S. promotion.
+In April 2023, AleXa signed with Eshy Gazit's label Intertwine for her U.S. promotion.

-On June 1, 2023, ZB Label announced that Seri would be making a comeback with the digital single "Juliet", which was released on June 9, with an accompanied music video filmed in Jeju Island.
+On June 1, 2023, ZB Label announced that AleXa would be making a comeback with the digital single "Juliet", which was released on June 9, with an accompanied music video filmed in Jeju Island.

-On June 13, 2023, Seri was cast in the American animated series "Ghosts of Ruin" alongside Justin Long, Michael Longfellow, Rosario Dawson & Tony Revolori.
-The immersive animated series is set to debut this fall via Gala Film, the film and television division of content and technology innovator Gala.
-Seri will be the voice of Juggernaut, an irreverent and extremely hyper pro-gamer and content creator.
+On June 13, 2023, AleXa was cast in the American animated series "Ghosts of Ruin" alongside Justin Long, Michael Longfellow, Rosario Dawson & Tony Revolori.
+The animated series is set to debut this fall via Gala Film, the film and television division of content and technology user Gala.
+AleXa will be the voice of Juggernaut, an irreverent and hyper pro-gamer and content creator.

-On July 22, 2023, Seri attended "San Diego Comic-Con 2023", to promote her upcoming appearance as character Juggernaut in animated series "Ghosts of Ruin".
+On July 22, 2023, AleXa attended "San Diego Comic-Con 2023", to promote her upcoming appearance as character Juggernaut in animated series "Ghosts of Ruin".

-On February 23, 2024, Seri released the digital single "Sick".
+On February 23, 2024, AleXa released the digital single "Sick".
 The music video for the song was released the following day.
-"Sick" is part of Seri's new American studio album and is a pop-punk song.
+"Sick" is part of AleXa's new American studio album and is a pop-punk song.

-On December 20, 2024, Seri announced that the digital single "Enemy" will be released on November 22, 2024.
+On December 20, 2024, AleXa announced that the digital single "Enemy" will be released on November 22, 2024.
 Following its release and according to her, the song was recorded during Back in Vogue era in 2022, and was released without her knowing.
 Additionally, she stated that there would be no comeback in the near future.

-On December 12, Seri announced the digital single "Under The Armor", to be released the next day.
+On December 12, AleXa announced the digital single "Under The Armor", to be released the next day.
 This release was also reported to have been recorded four years prior to its release.
 In a late December live, she hinted at her contract with ZB Label ending and not being renewed.